Italian Armed Forces

 The Italian Armed Forces (Forze armate italiane, /it/) encompass the Italian Army, the Italian Navy and the Italian Air Force.
 A fourth branch of the armed forces, known as the Carabinieri, take on the role as the nation's military police and are also involved in missions and operations abroad as a combat force.
-Despite not being a branch of the armed forces, the Guardia di Finanza and Polizia di Stato is organized along military lines.
+Despite not being a branch of the armed forces, the Guardia di Finanza is organized along military lines.

 These five forces comprise a total of 340,885 men and women with the official status of active military personnel, of which 167,057 are in the Army, Navy and Air Force.
-The President of Italy heads the armed forces as the President of the High Council of Defence established by article 87 of the Constitution of Italy.
-According to article 78, the Parliament has the authority to declare a state of war and vest the powers to lead the war in the Government.
+The president of Italy heads the armed forces as the president of the High Council of Defence established by article 87 of the Constitution of Italy.
+According to article 78, the Parliament has the authority to declare a state of war and vest the powers to lead the war in the government.